-The Community Housing Resource Center is a non-profit based in Vancouver that provides provides advice, financial assistance, education and foreclosure and mortgage counseling to primarily low-income residents in Clark County.
+The Community Housing Resource Center is a non-profit based in Vancouver that provides advice.
+There is financial assistance, education and foreclosure and mortgage counseling to primarily low-income residents in Clark County.
 It helps people save their homes and repair their credit.
 Learn more on credit repair programs.
 Dial (360) 690-4496.

 Child care and services